 T or F 5.
 The Bible clearly states that God will bless those who bless Israel.

 T or F 6.
-In the Bible Jews are called God's chosen people.
+In the Bible Jews are called God's chosen people (a chosen race) who were a special group anointed above

 T or F 7.
 Jesus only referred to himself as a Jew on three occasions.